raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 You will need to connect a sweet or piece of candy to your Raspberry Pi to act as an input device and test it.

-1. Take the metal paper clips and unfold them to make straight wires.
+1. If you are using metal paper clips, unfold them to make straight wires.

 1. Insert the paper clip wire or dress pins into the end of a female to female jumper cable.